ilsenatorov/kilter-gpt/README.md

 ## TODO

+* Save and load tokenizer from json/pickle
+* Improve tokenizer functionality, move all the tokenization logic to the tokenizer class
+* Improve consistency of data preprocessing store as pandas dataframe, handle internally as list/tensor
+* Better config handling
-* Validation set and loop
+* Validation set and loop?
 * Tokenize angle/difficulty and add them to the model
 * Add some automatic evaluation metrics (similarity to real data, consistency, etc.)
 * Log the model to wandb